-The maximum entropy RL framework, and particularly Soft Actor-Critic \citep{haarnoja_soft_2019} along with offline variants such as SAC-N and EDAC \citep{an_uncertainty-based_2021}, have recently become popular for their improved robustness and sample efficiency relative to the `hard' return maximisation considered above.
-This `soft' RL framework involves maximising the expected return alongside the entropy of the policy, balanced by a temperature parameter $\alpha$ \citep{ziebart_modeling_2010}:
+The maximum entropy RL framework, and particularly Soft Actor-Critic \citep{haarnoja_soft_2019} along with offline variants such as SAC-N and EDAC \citep{an_uncertainty-based_2021}, have recently become popular for their improved robustness and sample efficiency relative to the `hard' return maximization considered above.
+This `soft' RL framework involves maximizing the expected return alongside the entropy of the policy, balanced by a temperature parameter $\alpha$ \citep{ziebart_modeling_2010}:

 where $\mathcal{H}(\pi(\cdot|s_t)) = \mathbb{E}_{\tilde a \sim \pi(\cdot|s_t)}\left[-\log(\pi(\tilde a|s))\right]$ is the entropy of the policy $\pi$ in state $s_t$.

 This also modifies the definition of the state-action value functions as follows: